jrdennisoss/dosboxrm/RMDOS_API.md

 # FMPDRV.EXE

 This is the main driver for the ReelMagic MPEG video decoders.
-When invoked, it installs a software interrupt handler as a TSR which is respondible for handling all requests to the MPEG decoders.
+When invoked, it installs a software interrupt handler as a TSR which is responsible for handling all requests to the MPEG decoders.
 If invoked with the "/u" command-line option, it unloads the TSR and the interrupt handler it previously installed.

 This file must always be named "FMPDRV.EXE" but can exist in any path.
 The path to this EXE file is